karthick-1426/19CS302_Module_1/Ex no_1.md

-# EX 1 A program to initialize the value as 5.8 & display the same.
+# EX 1 C program to initialize the value as 5.8 & display the same.

 ## DATE: